 Most of these vines are devoted to red wines.
 Only 10% are reserved for production of the white wine.
 The white wine of Clos des Papes made its debut in 1955.
 At Clos des Papes, they practice biodynamic farming.
-In 2010, the property earned the right to be certified “Agriculture Biologique.”
+In 2010, the property was certified “Agriculture Biologique.”

 If an award for the most consistent producer in Chateauneuf du Pape were given out for wines made over the past 60 years, or even longer, surely, Clos des Papes would be a contender to win the prize!
 This is easily borne out when looking at the list of top vintages from the property since the 1940’s.

 Clos des Papes produces 2 wines, a red Chateauneuf du Pape and a Chateauneuf du Pape Blanc.

 Clos des Papes Rouge is produced from about 65% Grenache, 20% Mourvedre, 10% Syrah and 5% from other varietals that range from Muscardin, Vaccarese to Counoise.
 It is the goal of Clos des Papes to always include a large portion of Mourvedre in the blend whenever possible, for its spicy qualities and structural backbone.